dogamujde/EncodeHack/README-VIBEHACK.md

-# vibeHack Integration with Live Coach
+# vibeHack Integration with Reflectly

-This document explains how to use the vibeHack AI monitoring system integrated into your Live Coach project.
+This document explains how to use the vibeHack AI monitoring system integrated into your Reflectly project.

 ## What is vibeHack?